 As I’ve mentioned before - Gramma’s Potato Salad - She, uh, had a unique way of conveying recipes.

 So, it was less “Use x number of loaves, and this specific amount of seasoning”, and more “cut up ENOUGH bread, maybe a bit more.
 Ok that looks good.
 Now put enough poultry seasoning in, until it looks right.
 Ok, a bit more...”

-So, every Thanksgiving and every Christmas, it was the same dressing - remarkably consistent, for something with no real recipe!
+So, every stuffed turkey for every Thanksgiving and every Christmas dinner, it was the same dressing - remarkably consistent, for something with no real recipe!

 I made it the same way myself, after moving out... until I moved to Newfoundland.
 That’s where I discovered...

 I’d never even heard of the stuff before moving to Newfoundland in the late 90s, but it was love at first... bite.
 SO good.

 Although I’d never had it before that point, it made everything - turkey, soup, pork roast, French fries - taste like Thanksgiving.

 ... it tastes literally nothing like poultry seasoning, so...
 I don’t know.
 Brains are weird.

 I’m ALL about the Summer Savoury now!

 When it comes to cooking with savoury, I usually measure it by the handful ... at least when I’m not doing a recipe up for the blog.